Solving the Advent of Code 2022 calendar using my own programming language, santa-lang

 Now that is out of the way, we can begin…

-Most of this article’s discussion will no doubt be centred around the language and standard library.
-Upon reviewing my notes I realised that I had not given much thought towards the runner itself 😢.
-In hindsight, I think the reason for this was probably the biggest complement I could give, it just worked!
+Most of this post’s discussion will no doubt be centred around the language and standard library.
+Upon reviewing my notes, I realised that I had not given much thought towards the runner itself 😢.
+In hindsight, I think the reason for this was probably the biggest compliment I could give - it just worked!
 I spent the majority of my time using the CLI runtime, and with the combination of the test runner and in-built means of downloading the puzzle input, I was able to get up n’ problem-solving very quickly each day.
-The REPL developed over the course of the calendar, from developing each parts solution, to validating both the test and puzzle input was a frictionless experience.
-As a consequence I did not need to revise it, which in turn, meant I did not write many notes about it.
+The REPL developed over the course of the calendar, from developing each part’s solution to validating both the test and puzzle input, was a frictionless experience.
+As a consequence, I did not need to revise it, which, in turn, meant I did not write many notes about it.
 It is for this reason that I want to highlight this success first!

 If a tree falls in the woods, does it make a sound?
 If a pure function mutates some local data in order to produce an immutable return value, is that ok?

-One such example of its use was in solving day 19, whilst employing the Branch and Bound algorithm design paradigm.
+One such example of its use was in solving day 19 while employing the Branch and Bound algorithm design paradigm.

 let collect_max_geodes = |minutes, blueprint| {